translation

 • Magyar

-Since the start of the new Japanese era "Reiwa" in 2019, 682,325 new businesses have been established in Japan over the past five years.
-This is according to data compiled by Tokyo Shoko Research, and the most commonly used company names during this period were "Assist" with 235 companies and "Link" with 231 companies.
+Since the start of the new era name "Reiwa" in 2019, 682,325 new companies have been established in Japan over the past five years.
+This is based on data compiled by Tokyo Shoko Research, and the most frequently used company names among those established during this period were "Assist" (235 companies) and "Link" (231 companies).

-By industry, the service sector accounted for the largest share with 286,874 companies (42.0% of the total).
-In terms of specific industries, the academic and research, professional and technical service industries, which provide specialized services based on the skills and know-how of managers, had the largest number of companies with 98,828.
-This indicates that the industry is dominated by industries with low barriers to entry, suggesting a shift in the business ecosystem from a manufacturing-centric to a service-centric model.
+In terms of industry, the service sector accounted for the largest share with 286,874 companies (42.0% of the total).
+Breaking it down further, academic/research and professional/technical services, which provide specialized services based on the management's skills and know-how, were the most numerous at 98,828 companies.
+This suggests that industries with low barriers to entry are dominant, indicating a shift in the corporate ecosystem from a manufacturing-centric to a service-centric model.

-By region, Tokyo had the largest number of companies with 206,591 (30.2%), followed by Osaka Prefecture (67,249) and Kanagawa Prefecture (44,061), with over 10,000 companies established in 14 prefectures in major metropolitan areas.
-On the other hand, Tottori Prefecture had only 1,551 companies, indicating significant regional disparities.
+Geographically, Tokyo had the highest number of new companies with 206,591 (30.2%), followed by Osaka Prefecture (67,249) and Kanagawa Prefecture (44,061).
+Over 10,000 companies were established in 14 prefectures, mostly concentrated in major metropolitan areas.
+In contrast, Tottori Prefecture only saw 1,551 new companies, highlighting significant regional disparities.

 durumis AI News Japan